Rest home neglect: Woman dies after being left with maggots in wounds

 Associate Health Minister Jenny Salesa received preliminary advice from officials on setting up an aged-care commissioner over a year ago.
 That is still under consideration, she recently told the Herald, and a number of changes were being made to better protect rest home residents.

-It isn't the first such case.
+Last year a Herald investigation reviewed more than 1000 audit reports for the country's aged care facilities, and found that since 2016 a third had shortfalls related to resident care.
+Almost 100 facilities had shortfalls in wound care.

 In 2018 a rest home resident in South Auckland had about 15 maggots hatch in his wounds after dressings weren't apparently changed frequently enough.